 The game is played in a square-shaped 1.5x1.5m arena with multiple cores/balls located at the centre.
 Two sides of the arena will function as scoring areas, one for each team.
 The robots will start the match from their team's side.

-Teams get points by collecting cores to their base.
+Teams get points by collecting green energy cores to their base.
 In the competition, cores are light and hollow balls.

-There are two types of cores, positive and negative cores.
-Positive cores increase your points, and negative decrease your points.
-So, teams are trying to push negative cores to the enemy base and capture the positive ones.
+There are two types of cores, energy and corrupt ores.
+Energy cores increase your points, and corrupt cores can eliminate your team.
+So, teams are trying to push corrupt cores to the enemy base and capture the energy cores.

 One match consists of either 3 or 5 rounds.
-Each round lasts 3 minutes.
+Each round lasts 2 and a half minutes.

-When 3 minutes have passed, or all energy cores are collected, the team with the most points wins the round.
-Besides, if a team receives three negative cores, the team loses the round immediately.
+When the time is up, or all energy cores are collected, the team with the most points wins the round.
+However, if a team receives three corrupt cores, the team loses the round immediately.